 Healing Early Developmental Trauma Video Series will provide integrated knowledge and practical tools for parents, grandparents, teachers, partners and a wide range of practitioners to support resolution of issues stemming from early developmental trauma such as difficult births, neonatal intensive care, surgeries, hospitalizations of child or parent, adoption, insecure attachment, pre-maturity or mistreatment.

-Each module is a package available as a online download or on memory sticks, consisting of:
+Each module is a package available as a online download and consists of:

 ***Disclaimer: This video series does not take the place of qualified counsellor or physician support***